dorjeduck/goldbach-vibes/README.md

 # Goldbach Vibes

 Goldbach Vibes is a Python project for exploring the Goldbach Conjecture through code, printing, and plotting.
-This project is written in Vibe-coded style and provides tools to analyze and visualize Goldbach pairs.
+This project is an vibe coding experiment and provides tools to analyze and visualize Goldbach pairs.

 ## About Goldbach Conjecture